Modern Slavery Statement

 We value the business of art and its cultural importance and acknowledge our shared responsibility to promote and comply with ethical standards within the art market.
 White Cube has a zero-tolerance approach to modern slavery and human trafficking in our business and supply chain.

-As part of our approach to prevent modern slavery and human trafficking within our business, we have reviewed our internal hiring procedures and are currently in the process of reviewing our main suppliers’ policies towards modern slavery.
-In addition to our general commitment to conducting business ethically and in compliance with all applicable laws and relevant staff training on ethics and compliance, we are developing an internal modern slavery policy to further assist staff in assessing whether a risk of modern slavery or human trafficking could arise from any business or third-party dealings.
+As part of our approach to prevent modern slavery and human trafficking within our business, we have reviewed our internal hiring procedures, and we have completed our review of our main suppliers’ policies towards modern slavery.
+In addition to our general commitment to conducting business ethically and in compliance with all applicable laws, we continue to conduct relevant staff training on ethics and compliance and to promote standards of integrity across all areas of our business.

 If you have any questions regarding this statement, or any concerns regarding potential unethical practices, please contact legal@whitecube.com or write to us at: